gambitproject/gambit/doc/formats.rst

 by curly braces and delimited by whitespace (but not commas, semicolons, or any other character).
 The order of the players is significant; the first entry in the list will be numbered as player 1, the second entry as player 2, and so forth.
+At the end of the prologue is an optional text comment field.